Verona and the Reggio Emilia Province of Italy

 From Bologna to Modena, Parma and Reggio-Emilia, there are plenty of little towns to see in the Reggio Emilia Province (Emilia-Romagna) in Italy.
 It is supposed to be one of the prettiest areas in Italy, however, I must admit, none of those towns really stood out for me.
 (See brief summary at the end).

-Due to my knee I drove the long and narrow road through the beautiful country side.
+Due to my knee injury and inability to walk much, I drove the long and narrow road through the beautiful country side.
 The view was stunning and the Basilica looks grand and unique on top of the hill.
 I might come back and do the Partico of San Luca walk, rather than drive.
 (See here).

 The Food